 “When I heard SeeAbility were looking for people with lived experience to become their Eye Care Champions and help people with disabilities access better eye care services, I knew I had to apply for the job.
 I was over the moon to be hired, because not only is it my first paid job, but it’s also something that I care about.”

 Our Eye Care Champions have experience of working in eye care or lived experience of disabilities.
 We believe this makes them ideal advocates to fully understand the barriers that people face in accessing eye care that works for them and to empower their peers by leading by example.
-Your gift today can help Eye Care Champions like Joanne to ensure more people with disabilities understand the need for good eye health and get the treatment and support they vitally need.

 Since joining SeeAbility two years ago, Joanne has been able to reach and advocate for people like Tom to receive life changing eye care.

 “Tom is autistic and often struggles with his mental health.
 For the past four years, he’s been living in a secure hospital where he’s unable to leave without support.
 During one of our video calls, Tom told me his eyes were aching and very itchy.
 I immediately knew that Tom needed an eye test and encouraged him to seek help at his hospital.”